General Questions

 An energy efficient design is an architectural feature of a building that lowers overall consumption of energy.
 A basic example of an energy efficient design is a roof that allows natural sunlight in, which eliminates the need for artificial lighting, thus lowering energy costs.
 Another example is an interior space designed to naturally ventilate air and keep it cool, which reduces energy use for cooling and ventilation.

 Our energy specialists are experts in the field of energy efficient buildings.
 We will connect you with the perfect energy efficient technology and designs for your needs, quickly and easily.
-We will work with your architects, engineers, and MEP consultants to: - improve your designs to maximize the passive exploitation of natural light and wind - facilitate the implementation of efficient technologies - simulate cooling and lighting requirements for your building, using computer modeling software, to properly size the equipment Should you seek LEED certification, we can assist you throughout the whole LEED certification process and to ensure you earn all possible credits.
+We will work with your architects, engineers, and MEP consultants to:

 With an energy efficient design along with cutting edge low-energy technology, your building will have lower operating costs and a longer lifespan, thus increasing the value of your investment.